mahdiyazdani/Hypermarket/docs/install-hypermarket-plus-plugin.md

 * Upload the extracted folder of **hypermarket-plus.zip** to the ```/wp-content/plugins/``` dir on your server via FTP.
 * visit the WordPress admin area and click on the **Plugins** link in the admin menu..
 * click on the **Activate** link below the plugin.
 Upon activating, you may need to configure the plugin settings.

+## Activation Instruction

+To enable receiving automatic and one-click updates, locate the Hypermarket Plus plugin on plugins table page, then click **Enter License Key** and then enter your key (located above) into the text field.

+?> Once your license key is activated, whenever a new update is released you will be notified in WordPress Plugins page about it.

+## Transfer License Key

+If you wish to transfer your license key to another domain name, be sure to **revoke** the registered key before deleting or uninstalling the plugin, or else you may need to purchase a new license key from [mypreview.one](https://www.mypreview.one) online store.